I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 Jungle Vallisneria can tolerate a wide range of water parameters, especially the temperature.

-The ideal temperature for the proper growth of Jungle Vallisneria is from 65 to 85 degrees Fahrenheit.
+The ideal temperature for the proper growth of Jungle Vallisneria is 65 to 85 degrees Fahrenheit.

 The pH tolerance range for this plant is 6.8-8.